VishalShenoy2002/Note-Taker/README.md

 ```
   git clone https://github.com/VishalShenoy2002/Note-Taker.git
 ```
-If you don't have git installed on your system, you can download the zip folder of this repository.
+If you don't have git installed on your system, you can download the zip folder of this repository by clicking on this [link](https://github.com/VishalShenoy2002/Note-Taker/archive/refs/heads/main.zip).

 ## Run Locally